Flattening Deeply Nested GeoJSON Feature Collections Safely Jump to heading

 return str(value)

-def _flatten_dict(self, obj: Dict, parent_key: str = "", depth: int = 0) -> Dict:
+def _flatten_dict(self, obj: dict, parent_key: str = "", depth: int = 0) -> dict:

-items: Dict[str, Any] = {}
+items: dict[str, Any] = {}

 if depth >= self.max_depth:

-# Serialize entire sub-object at depth limit
+# Serialise the entire sub-object once the depth limit is reached

 return {parent_key: json.dumps(obj, ensure_ascii=False)} if parent_key else {}